Subscribe to the Newsletter

 Taking the First Step: Starting Your ‘Sex Addiction’ Therapy Journey

 Finding the right therapist is the most important step you can take.
 If you are in the Pittsburgh area and seeking a compassionate, expert, and non-shaming approach to healing from problematic sexual behaviors, you don’t have to carry this burden alone.
-Contact The Center for Mind & Relationship today to schedule your confidential consultation.
+Contact me today to schedule your confidential consultation.